-Unversioned and ignored files can be sent to the recycle bin from here using Context Menu \rightarrow Delete.
+Unversioned and ignored files can be sent to the recycle bin from here using Context Menu $\rightarrow$ Delete.
 If you want to delete files permanently (bypassing the recycle bin) hold the Shift key while clicking on Delete.

-If you want to examine a file in detail, you can drag it from here into another application such as a text editor or IDE.
+If you want to examine a file in detail, you can drag it from here into another application such as a text editor or IDE, or you can save a copy simply by dragging it into a folder in explorer.